Gaitxh/ST-GCA-A-novel-robust-Student-s-t-based-Granger-causality-for-EEG-based-brain-network-analysis/README.md

 # ST-GCA
-this is a open-access code for student's-based GCA
+this is a open-access code for student's-based GCA based on the paper "A novel robust Student’s t-based Granger causality for EEG based brain network analysis"

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++